IBM/automation-aws-infra-openshift/README.md

     - **TF_VAR_gitops_repo_project** - (Optional) The project on the Azure DevOps server where the gitops repository will be provisioned/found.
 This value is only required for repositories on Azure DevOps.

 4. Run **./launch.sh**.
 This will start a container image with the prompt opened in the `/terraform` directory, pointed to the repo directory.
-5. Create a working copy of the terraform by running **./setup-workspace.sh**.
-The script makes a copy of the terraform in `/workspaces/current` and set up a "terraform.tfvars" file populated with default values.
-The **setup-workspace.sh** script has a number of optional arguments.
+5. Create a working copy of the terraform by running **./setup-workspace.sh**. .
+The script makes a copy of the terraform in /workspaces/current and set up "cluster.tfvars" and "gitops.tfvars" files populated with default values.
+The setup-workspace.sh script has a number of optional arguments.

     ```
     Usage: setup-workspace.sh [-f FLAVOR] [-s STORAGE] [-r REGION] [-n PREFIX_NAME] [-b BANNER_TEXT] [-g GIT_HOST] [-h HELP]

-    where:
+    options:
-    - **FLAVOR** - the type of deployment `quickstart`, `standard` or `advanced`.
+     -f   (optional) the type of deployment quickstart, standard or advanced.
 If not provided, will default to quickstart.
-    - **STORAGE** - The storage provider.
-Possible option is `portworx`.
-If not provided as an argument, a prompt will be shown.
+     -s   the storage option to use (portworx)
+     -n   (optional) prefix that should be used for all variables

+     -r   (optional) the region where the infrastructure will be provisioned.
-    - **REGION** - the AWS Cloud region where the infrastructure will be provided [available regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) .
+            Note: the AWS Cloud region where the infrastructure will be provided [available regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 Codes for each location can be obtained from the CLI from shell - "aws ec2 describe-regions --output table".
 If this value is not provided then the value defaults to ap-south-1  (Note : User should always chose a AWS Region with minimum 3 AZs)

-    - **PREFIX_NAME** - the name prefix that should be added to all the resources.
-If not provided a prefix will not be added.
-    - **BANNER_TEXT** - the banner text that should be shown at the top of the ROSA cluster.
+     -b   (optional) customer message to display on OCP console as a banner
-    - **GIT_HOST**  -  the git host that will be used for the gitops repo.
+     -g   (optional) the git host that will be used for the gitops repo.
 If left blank gitea will be used by default.
-(Github, Github Enterprise,   Gitlab, Bitbucket, Azure DevOps, and Gitea servers are supported).
+(Github, Github Enterprise ,  Gitlab, Bitbucket, Azure DevOps, and Gitea servers are supported)
-    - **HELP** - Print this help.
+     -h   Print this help

     ```
 6. Change the directory to the current workspace where the automation was configured (e.g. `/workspaces/current`).
 7. Two different configuration files have been created: **cluster.tfvars** and **gitops.tfvars**. **cluster.tfvars** contains the variables specific to the infrastructure and cluster that will be provisioned. **gitops.tfvars** contains the variables that define the gitops configuration.
 Inspect both of these files to see if there are any variables that should be changed.
 (The **setup-workspace.sh** script has generated these two files with default values and can be used without updates, if desired.).
 E.g. cluster_ocp_version="4.9.15" can be changed to latest version cluster_ocp_version="4.10.01"